John Erskine, Earl of Mar (1675–1732): 1715 rising

-Mar called on all loyal subjects to swiftly raise their forces and join him at Braemar to march under the King's Standard.
-He emphasized the importance of discipline among the troops, forbidding plundering and disorder, and expressed confidence in the justice of their cause.
-Mar invoked divine support, stating that "in so honourable, good, and just a cause, we cannot doubt of the assistance, direction, and blessing of Almighty God, who has so often rescued the Royal Family of Stuart and our country from sinking under oppression."
+Mar called on all loyal subjects to swiftly mobilise their forces and join him at Braemar to march under the King's Standard.
+He emphasised the importance of discipline among the troops, forbidding plundering and disorder, and expressed confidence in the justice of their cause.
+Mar invoked divine support, stating that "in so honourable, good, and just a cause, we cannot doubt of the assistance, direction, and blessing of Almighty God, who has so often rescued the Royal Family of Stuart and our country from sinking under oppression".
 The declaration was specifically addressed to the Baillie and gentlemen of the Lordship of Kildrummie, urging them to comply with these orders as a matter of duty.
-The document highlights Mar's leadership role and the deep sense of righteousness and divine backing felt by the Jacobite supporters at the outset of the rebellion.

 Balmoral Castle from the south lawn.

-During the Jacobite rising of 1689, John Graham of Claverhouse following the arrival, in November 1688, of William III and Mary II in Britain – John Farquharson was commissioned as colonel by John Graham.
-The Farquharsons were Jacobite sympathisers and James Farquharson of Balmoral was involved in both the 1715 and 1745 Jacobite risings.
+During the Jacobite rising of 1689, John Farquharson was commissioned as a colonel by John John Graham of Claverhouse.
+John Farquharson hailed from a family who was sympathetic to the Jacobite cause, and James Farquharson of Balmoral was involved in both the 1715 and 1745 Jacobite risings.

 As a military leader, Mar faced significant challenges.
-His strategic decisions, including a prolonged stay at Perth and a simulated attack on Stirling, were part of his broader military campaign, though they had limited success in advancing his cause.
-During the Battle of Sheriffmuir, in November 1715, Mar commanded an army that outnumbered the forces of his opponent, the Duke of Argyll.
-The battle concluded without a decisive victor, as each army's right wing overpowered the other's left wing.
+Decisions such as a prolonged stay at Perth and a simulated attack on Stirling, comprised strategic moves in a broader military campaign, though they had limited success in advancing his cause.
+During the Battle of Sheriffmuir in November 1715, Mar commanded an army that outnumbered the forces of his opponent, the Duke of Argyll, though the battle concluded without a decisive victor.

-In the battle's aftermath, while Mar's cautious approach led to missed opportunities, it is important to consider the complex circumstances and the challenging decisions he faced as a commander.
-The Jacobite rising of 1715, despite not achieving its ultimate goal, remains a significant event in Scottish history, reflecting the enduring spirit and aspirations of its participants.
+While Mar's perceived caution is said to have caused to missed opportunities, historians note the complex circumstances and the challenging decisions he faced as a commander that clouded his ability to identify risks and opportunities.
+The Jacobite rising of 1715, despite not achieving its ultimate goal, was later encapsulated as a significant event in Scottish historical memory that reflected the Scottish forces' battlefield courage and their cause's noble national aspirations.